Adolf Diekmann

 Adolf Rudolf Reinhold Diekmann (18 December 1914 – 29 June 1944) was a Nazi officer in the Waffen SS during World War II who orchestrated the Oradour-sur-Glane massacre in France on 10 June 1944.
-Under Diekmann's commanded, troops from the SS Division Das Reich killed 642 inhabitants in the village, most of whom were women and children.
-He said he committed the war crime in retaliation to the killing of a fellow SS officer named Helmut Kämpfe by the French Resistance.
+Under Diekmann's command, troops from the SS Division Das Reich killed 643 inhabitants in the village, most of whom were women and children.
+He said he committed the war crime in retaliation for the killing of a fellow SS officer named Helmut Kämpfe by the French Resistance.

 Early life and early Nazi Party involvement

 Adolf Diekmann was born on 18 December 1914 in Magdeburg, Prussia in the German Empire to Heinrich and Anna Diekmann.
 Adolf was the second of four children, two girls and two boys.
 Heinrich was a primary school teacher.
 Despite his father's background as an educator, Adolf left school in 1932 at age 17.